deepnight/ldtk-haxe-api/README.md

 ## Latest Git

-It is recommended to use the Git version **if you built LEd from Git**.
+It is **NOT** recommended to use the Git version, unless you built LEd from latest source code.

 ```
 haxelib git led-haxe-api https://github.com/deepnight/led-haxe-api.git